hvonwah/repro-coupled-phase-field-fsi/README.md

 # How to reproduce
 The scripts to reproduce the computational results are located in the base folder.
 The resulting data is located in the `results` directory.

-The individual convergence studies presented (Examples 1 and 2) are computed using the `convergence_*.py` scripts.
-Example 3 can be computed using
+The individual examples are implemented the `example_*.py` scripts.
+These can be executed ith the parameters as presented in the manuscript using the bash scripts `example_*.bash.`
-`time_dep_phase_field.py ` and setting the mesh parameter to reproduce our results.

 By default, the direct solver `pardiso` is used to solve the linear systems resulting from the discretisation.
-If this is not available, this may be replaced with `umfpack` in the `DATA` block of each convergence study script.
+If this is not available, this may be replaced with `umfpack` in the `DATA` block of each example python study script.